number5/remind/README.md

 Remind is a full-featured calendar/alarm program.
-Copying policy is in the file "COPYRIGHT" included with the source; Remind is licensed under the GNU General Public License, Vesion 2.
+Copying policy is in the file "COPYRIGHT" included with the source; Remind is licensed under the GNU General Public License, Version 2.

 ## Prerequisites: